Portable Adult Lectures & Tours

 Community Roots

 In February 1999, the Churchville Schoolhouse in nearby Bensenville was officially added to the National Register of Historic Places.
 Still in its original location, this schoolhouse, together with Fischer Farm and Zion Lutheran Church, has the potential to take guests back to the very roots of this community.
 A tremendous amount of historical and ecological integrity remains, which allows visitors to see how the settlers lived, worked, worshipped, and were educated.
-Take a peak into this incredible history with this program and learn how this community started.
+Peek into this incredible history with this program and learn how this community started.

 History of Sports